vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 In a floor plan, you can add a lot of information on what's happening in each room with icons, colors and overlays.
 This gives you a quick overview around the house, so I started creating my own interactive floor plan.

-An example of what it could look like:
+An example of what it could look like.
+Yes, it looks very messy with all those icons and labels, but it gives a quick overview of all the sensors in the whole house.
+Also, I know each room and what each icon means, so this image is logic and clear for me and not messy.

 <a href="images_floorplan/floorplan_appartment.jpg">
 <img src="images_floorplan/floorplan_appartment.jpg" alt="floor plan example" height="400px"></a>